9 Learning Retention Strategies To Ensure Training Knowledge Stick

 It’s not always a good idea to try to take in too much knowledge at once.
 Instead, break down your goals into smaller, more doable bits.
 This theory also relates to the amount of time you devote to your studies.

 Most people can only focus for a certain length of time before needing to take a break.
-Your memory will begin to deteriorate in a short period of time, and you will become exhausted.
+Your memory will begin to deteriorate in a short period, and you will become exhausted.
 Break down your learning into smaller chunks and take regular breaks, as this lesson:

 4. Incorporating blended learning